snbdevops/blog/Landing-Zone-in-AWS.md

    - **AWS Config**: Continuously enforce compliance and governance by creating AWS Config rules that monitor resource changes.
    - **Patch Automation**: Use AWS Systems Manager Patch Manager to automate patching for EC2 instances and other resources.
-   - **Cost Optimization Reviews**: Continuously monitor usage, perform rights

-izing, and adjust Reserved Instances or Savings Plans.
+   - **Cost Optimization Reviews**: Continuously monitor usage, perform rightsizing, and adjust Reserved Instances or Savings Plans.

 ---